 The Aperol Spritz, also called the Spritz Veneziano, originated in Venice in the 1950s and has been a famous Italian favorite ever since.

-We were first introduced to Aperol Spritz during our time in Venice.
-I was hooked and learned to make an Aperol Spritz immediately as this was one of my favorite drinks in Italy, especially the Veneto region!
+I was hooked and immediately learned to make an Aperol Spritz, as this was one of my favorite drinks in Italy, especially in the Veneto region!

 The combination of Prosecco, Aperol, soda water, and an orange peel twist give the popular Italian Aperol Spritz cocktail a gorgeous orange hue.